 - ½ teaspoon ground cloves

 - ½ teaspoon ground allspice

 - Desired toppings

-- Over medium-high heat in a small pot, toast the dried chiles until fragrant, about two to three minutes.
-Add 2 cups beef stock, cover and simmer for 10-15 minutes until the chiles soften and are pliable.
+- Over medium-high heat in a large Dutch oven or stock pot, toast the dried chiles until fragrant, about two to three minutes.
+Add 2 cups beef stock and bring the mixture to a simmer.
+Cover, reduce heat and continue to simmer for 10-15 minutes until the chiles soften and are pliable.